domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Focus your adult life on remembering what you liked and returning to who you were as a kid.
 As you grow up, you'll forget this (or perhaps actively displace it from the memory out of rebellious rejection and thinking it must be uncool--in fact, arguably it is your most true, real, unfiltered, unique, individualistic, and actually cool self!).

-No FOMO: Have no Fear of Missing Out, for you already have missed out (e.g., before you were born); you are missing out (e.g., while you are alive); and, you always will miss out (e.g., after you are dead).
+No FOMO: Have no fear of missing out, because you have already missed out (e.g., before you were born); you are missing out (e.g., while you are alive); and, you always will miss out (e.g., after you are dead).
 For any given event, there are at least 100 of the same happening elsewhere at the same time.
 At every moment, focus on the here and the now--what feels good, just, and right to you.
 Neither seek nor fear to miss out.

 Sh!t happens.
 Life goes on.